judithneve/HyperparameterTuning/README.md

     ├── SensitivityAnalysis_plots.Rmd - visual examination of the sensitivity analysis files to determine the tuning grid

-    ├── Study1_execute.R - script generating data for study 1: the effect of tuning combination on model performance - one run of this script generates one observation for each scenario

-    ├── Study1_onescenario_execute.R - script generating data for study 1: the effect of tuning combination on model performance - one run of this script generates one observation for one scenario (selected at random)
+    ├── Study1_execute.R - script generating data for study 1: the effect of tuning combination on model performance - one run of this script generates one observation for one scenario

 ├── .gitignore - defines files that do not need tracking